LucasZales/holbertonschool-hbnb/part1/README.md

 ## Layer Descriptions

 ### Presentation Layer -- BRENDAN --
+A simplified GUI designed for user simplified user interaction.
+This layer will handle user interface, input and communication with the backend services.
+This layer should display public and relevant data to users, handle page navigation and UI interactions.
+The presentation layer should include login forms, listings, review submission forms, and filtering interfaces.

 ### Business Logic Layer -- SEABASS --
 quick basic description goes here